getgrav/grav-theme-bootstrap/README.md

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/themes`) will remain intact.

+## Dependencies

+The Bootstrap theme now depends on the [Bootstrapper plugin](https://github.com/getgrav/grav-plugin-bootstrapper) to provide the appropriate CSS and JS.
+If you install via GPM, you should be prompted to also install this plugin.
+If not you should manually install via:

+    bin/gpm install bootstrapper

 # Setup

 If you want to set Bootstrap as the default theme, you can do so by following these steps: